 Since 2015, fixed-term employees/part-time employees must be treated at least the same as comparable permanent/full-time employees in relation to the terms and conditions of their employment (eg, job descriptions, level of responsibilities and human resources management systems in relation to changes to job descriptions and reassignment).

 In principle, a representative director of a joint stock company may not be an employee of the company that he or she is heading.
 As such, a contract for services or an entrustment agreement is generally advisable to clarify the representative director’s rights and obligations.
 Directors are regulated by the Companies Act.

-The Workers Dispatch Law is becoming increasingly restrictive.
-Effective from October 2015, if a temporary agency staff contract with a temporary staffing agency is in breach of the law (eg, the temporary agency is not licensed, an employee has been dispatched beyond the maximum statutory term or there is a disguised outsourcing arrangement), the employee will be deemed to be directly employed by the host company as a regular employee.
+The Workers Dispatch Law has become increasingly restrictive over the years.
+If a temporary agency staff contract with a temporary staffing agency is in breach of the law (eg, the temporary agency is not licensed, an employee has been dispatched beyond the maximum statutory term or there is a disguised outsourcing arrangement), the employee will be deemed to be directly employed by the host company as a regular employee.

-Depending on the circumstances, an independent contractor can apply to have a contractual relationship requalified as employment in order to claim compensation for unfair dismissal.
+Depending on the circumstances, an independent contractor may apply to have a contractual relationship requalified as employment in order to get the benefit of employment law protection.

 Must an employment contract be in writing?